What is Siljun Dobup?

 Real sword practice can be enjoyed by people who are stressed, lacking focus, unfit, have bad posture, are not competitive, have low self esteem without difficulty.

-I have been practicing Kendo for over 30 years and have taught countless students.
+I have been practicing Kendo for around 40 years and have taught countless students.
 Real sword practice can certainly be a joyful experience in your life.
 This book is my small gift that I hope will help readers grow.